CodeCreatePlay360/PandaEditor/README.md

 * Project based approach
 * Scene graph
 * Resources browser
-* It also has a complete support for editor plugins so developers can create ( or maybe even sell ) their tools to extend the editor with third party tools, for a complete list of features visit the project homepage.
+* It also has a complete support for **editor plugins** so developers can create ( or maybe even sell ) their tools to extend the editor with third party tools, for a complete list of features visit the project homepage.

-If you think PandaEditor can prove useful for your projects or for Panda3d in general, than consider giving it a star on GitHub, and if you can please support it on Patreon too.
+If you think PandaEditor is useful for your projects or for Panda3d in general, than consider giving it a star on GitHub.

 #### Attributions
 PandaEditor is using the Gizmos package and InfoPanel from another open source panda3d project [link](https://github.com/Derfies/panda3d-editor).